-Request may be withdrawn or national office may decline to issue letter ruling (c) Notification of Service official may constitute Chief Counsel Advice.
-If the memorandum to the Service official referred to in paragraphs (a) and (b) of this section 8.07(2) provides more than the fact that the request was withdrawn and the national office was tentatively adverse, or that the national office declines to grant a change in method of accounting or issue a letter ruling, the memorandum would constitute Chief Counsel Advice, as defined in § 6110(i)(1), subject to public inspection under § 6110.
-For example, if the memorandum explains the national office's reasoning for its tentatively adverse position on the issues in the request, the memorandum would constitute Chief Counsel Advice.

-(3) Refunds of user fee.
+- (c) Notification of Service official may constitute Chief Counsel Advice.
+If the memorandum to the Service official referred to in paragraphs (a) and (b) of this section 8.07(2) provides more than the fact that the request was withdrawn and the national office was tentatively adverse, or that the national office declines to grant a change in method of accounting or issue a letter ruling, the memorandum may constitute Chief Counsel Advice, as defined in § 6110(i)(1), subject to disclosure under § 6110. - (3) Refunds of user fee.
 The user fee will not be returned for a letter ruling request that is withdrawn.
 If the national office declines to issue a letter ruling on all of the issues in the request, the user fee will be returned.
-If the national office, however, issues a letter ruling on some, but not all, of the issues, the user fee will not be returned.
+If the national office issues a letter ruling on some, but not all, of the issues, the user fee will not be returned.
 See section 15.10 of this revenue procedure for additional information regarding the refunds of user fees.